AtlasWHHV/GeneratorPlots/README.md

-# GeneratorPlotsAlt
+# GeneratorPlots

-**HISTORY**

-1) 20170128 Alternate GeneratorPlots which compiles easily as a precursor to creating and running steering macros.
-2) 20170207 Alternate GeneratorPlots which compiles easily creating and running steering macros as a precursor to adding objects and tools for analysis.

-**NOTES**

-This repository has been tested to compile correctly.

-PLEASE NOTE: the following files have been modified as of 20170207

-1) PlotGeneratorQuantities.cxx

-Some stuff that I modified originally is commented with "GitHubProgramCode added."

-I left in "#include iostream" and "#include string" in PlotGeneratorQuantities.cxx so I could see the various "cout" print statements to know that the code was compiling up until that point and troubleshoot various issues (please see Issues n GitHub), but commented it out of MyxAODAnalysis.cxx until I could figure out how to convert from ints to strings.
-These devices can be deleted at any time.

 **To run the program, do the following:**

+1) Add the line `source /phys/users/gwatts/bin/CommonScripts/configASetup.sh` to your .bashrc file in your home directory (this will setup the ATLAS files when you run bash).

-1) Navigate to /phys/groups/tev/scratch4/users/nicolasNDS/GeneratorPlotsAltMast and copy the file DAOD_TRUTH0.5000_events_v2.pool.root and paste into your working directory.
+2) Navigate to /phys/groups/tev/scratch4/users/nicolasNDS/GeneratorPlotsAltMast and copy the file DAOD_TRUTH0.5000_events_v2.pool.root and paste into your working directory.
+You should also add the line `export DATAPATH=[path-to-working-directory]` to your .bashrc file, where `[path-to-working-directory]` should be replaced with the path to your working directory.
+This variable points to the directory that stores the root file, and is used by PlotGeneratorQuantities.

-2) Navigate to the working directory where you've cloned "GeneratorPlotsAlt" (do NOT cd into "GeneratorPlotsAlt").
+3) Navigate to the working directory where you've cloned "GeneratorPlots" (do NOT cd into "GeneratorPlots").

-3) Perform the following steps in the Terminal:
+4) Perform the following steps in the Terminal:

 `bash`

-`setupATLAS`
+`.
+GeneratorPlots/generate_plots.sh`

+This script will install the necessary packages, compile the code, and run PlotGeneratorQuantities.
+Alternatively, you can do this manually by entering the following commands (in bash):

 `lsetup 'rcSetup Base,2.4.14'`